 Other notable engagements include the role of Christian in Alfano’s Cyrano de Bergerac (recently released on DVD) with Roberto Alagna at the Festival de Radio France de Montpellier, the title role of Zampa at L’Opéra Comique, Pinkerton in Madama Butterfly with the Los Angeles Opera and Montreal Opera, Hoffmann in Warsaw and the Minnesota Opera, Romeo et Juliette in Seville, Marta Domingo’s production of La rondine broadcast on PBS and Roméo in Roméo et Juliette, both for Washington Opera.
 He has sung the title role in The Tales of Hoffmann and Alfredo in La traviata for the Houston Grand Opera, Piquillo in La Périchole with Denyce Graves for the Opera Company of Philadelphia, the title role in Faust with Boston Lyric Opera, Alfred in Die Fledermaus, Rodolfo in La bohème, Count Almaviva in Il barbiere di Siviglia, Fritz in La Grande-Duchesse de Gérolstein, the Duke of Mantua in Rigoletto, and leading roles in The Love of Three Oranges (the Prince) as well as in The Mikado (Nanki Poo) for New York City Opera.
 In 2002, the tenor added to his repertoire the demanding title role in Zemlinsky’s Der Zwerg at a concert performance with Leon Botstein and the American Symphony Orchestra at Avery Fisher Hall.

-The 2015-16 season included both a return to Vancouver as Pinkerton in Madama Butterfly and a return to the Met for Lulu, Rigoletto and Die Fledermaus.
-Richard also performed Neruda in Il Positno with Opera Saratoga and the role of Alfred in Die Fledermaus with Nashville Opera. n 2016 he also also starred as Renato di Rossi in Richard Rodgers’ Do I hear a Waltz at City Center – part of the City Center Encores series.
-In 2016-17 he will perform in the world premiere of William Bolcom’s Dinner at Eight, Romeo in Gounod’s Romeo et Juliette with Opera Tampa and Rodolfo in La Boheme with Knoxville Opera and with the Lubbock Symphony.
-Beyond that he will return to Santa Fe opera for Candide and the Metropolitan Opera for Ades’ The Exterminating Angel.
+Recent appearances included both a return to Vancouver as Pinkerton in Madama Butterfly and a return to the Met for Lulu, Rigoletto and Die Fledermaus.
+Richard also performed Neruda in Il Positno with Opera Saratoga and the role of Alfred in Die Fledermaus with Nashville Opera.
+In 2016 he also also starred as Renato di Rossi in Richard Rodgers’ Do I hear a Waltz at City Center – part of the City Center Encores series.
+This past season he performed in the world premiere of William Bolcom’s Dinner at Eight, Romeo in Gounod’s Romeo et Juliette with Opera Tampa and Rodolfo in La Boheme with Knoxville Opera and with the Lubbock Symphony.
+Future engagements include a return to Santa Fe Opera for Candide, the Metropolitan Opera for Ades’ The Exterminating Angel, and his debut with Chicago Opera Theatre for the world premiere of Elizabeth Cree.

 Richard Troxell…didn’t miss a beat as Don José.
 His performance was dramatically specific and intelligent as he progressed from upright soldier to psycho lover.His final murderous scene with Carmen outside the bullring built to a splendid intensity…